Student Tuition and Fees

 Interactive television courses and online courses are assessed additional fees per credit hour.
 Electronic mediated fees are non-returnable after the 5th classroom day.

 A nonrefundable fee is assessed per degree for each application to graduate.
-Please see the Registrar's Office ((406) 657-2158) for details.
+Late graduation applications will be assessed a late fee of $25.00.
+Please call the Registrar's Office (406) 657-2158 for details.

 Returned Check Fee